 Our quest for the perfect environmentally friendly pillow brought us to research Kapok.
 Kapok checked many of the boxes since it is harvested from the seedpods of the Kapok tree with little environmental impact.
 However, this material is often sourced from Indonesia so you have to consider the environmental impact of shipping the material half-way across the world to deliver it here to the US.

 Perhaps we could have lived with that compromise, however, the kapok pillows presented a functional problem we couldn’t ignore.
 The pillows were extremely heavy and dense.
 Use these in a pillow fight and there could be injuries!

 Finally we come to our favored pillow insert.
 100% organic wool.
 Proving that sometimes you have to go back to basics to find the most usable eco-friendly option.

 Wool has many benefits including the fact that it is naturally mold-resistant and dust mites don’t like it!
 It is also a renewable resource—sheep keep growing those beautiful wooly coats season after season.
 And of course wool is naturally biodegradable.

 What surprised us most in our search for the perfect pillow insert is how wonderful wool pillows feel.
 Unlike down and polyester inserts they hold their shape over time and don’t loose their loft.

-We specifically source our wool pillow inserts from CeCe’s Wool a small company in upstate New York that is dedicated to producing environmental and animal friendly wool products.
-Owner Cecelia Tkaczyk works with local farmers to produce the absolute best wool product and always have sustainability and ethical practices in mind.
+Our wool pillow inserts are sourced from a family farm in upstate New York that is dedicated to producing environmental and animal friendly wool products.
+The owner works with local farmers to produce the absolute best wool product and always have sustainability and ethical practices in mind.
 The pillows themselves are crafted locally at Herkimer Industries which provides work opportunities for people with developmental disabilities.
 A look at this wonderful video and you can see why we were sold with this pillow option.